-By letter dated 9 November 2005 from the Norwegian Mission to the European Union, forwarding letters from the Norwegian Ministry of Modernisation dated 4 November 2005 and the Ministry of Trade and Industry dated 2 November 2005, all received and registered by the EFTA Surveillance Authority (hereinafter "the Authority") on 9 November 2005 (Event No: 349309), Norway notified an amendment to a new seed
+By letter dated 9 November 2005 from the Norwegian Mission to the European Union, forwarding letters from the Norwegian Ministry of Modernisation dated 4 November 2005 and the Ministry of Trade and Industry dated 2 November 2005, all received and registered by the EFTA Surveillance Authority (hereinafter "the Authority") on 9 November 2005 (Event No: 349309), Norway notified an amendment to a new seed capital scheme: Regional Seed Capital Investment Scheme for assisted areas (hereinafter "the RSCIS").

-&lt;sup>1 Hereinafter referred to as the EEA Agreement.
+1 Hereinafter referred to as the EEA Agreement.

-&lt;sup>2 Hereinafter referred to as the Surveillance and Court Agreement.
+2 Hereinafter referred to as the Surveillance and Court Agreement.

-&lt;sup>3 Procedural and Substantive Rules in the Field of State Aid (State Aid Guidelines), adopted and issued by the EFTA Surveillance Authority on 19 January 1994, published in OJ 1994 L 231.
+3 Procedural and Substantive Rules in the Field of State Aid (State Aid Guidelines), adopted and issued by the EFTA Surveillance Authority on 19 January 1994, published in OJ 1994 L 231.
 The State Aid Guidelines are available on the Authority's website: www.eftasurv.int.